INL/BlackLab/site/docs/server/rest-api/api-versions.md

   - In addition to being reported under `fieldInfo`, `pidField` is now also a top-level key.
 You should use this version of the key for future compatibility. (the other special fields in `fieldInfo` will be moved to `custom` in v5)
 - Search (hits) operations:
   - The `patt` parameter may also be specified as a JSON query structure.
 This will be detected automatically, or you can set `pattlang` to `json` to make it explicit.
-  - In the JSON response, `summary` will now include a `pattern` object containing a `json` key that giving the JSON query structure and a `corpusql` key giving the (re-)serialized pattern in BlackLab Corpus Query Language.
-You can use this and `patt` to convert between the two representations, e.g. for query builders.
-The XML response does not contain `pattern`.
+  - In the JSON response, `summary` will now include a `pattern` object containing: a `json` key that giving the JSON query structure; a `bcql` key giving the (re-)serialized pattern in BlackLab Corpus Query Language; a `fieldName` key giving the search field, e.g. `"contents"`; and a `matchInfos` key giving the match info groups from the query with their types (span, tag, relation, list).
+You can use this to convert between the two representations, e.g. for query builders (or use the new `/parse-pattern` endpoint, see below).
+The XML response does not contain the `json` object.
   - In addition to `captureGroups`, `matchInfos` will be reported that includes the same information as well as any inline tags and relations matched.
 You should use this instead of `captureGroups` for future compatibility.
   - `before`/`after` are the new, preferred alternatives to `left`/`right`,e.g. when sorting/grouping on context.
 Not all languages are LTR, so this makes more sense.
 Existing endpoints still use `left`/`right` in the response for compatibility, but new endpoints have been updated as well.
 These properties can now get a number of tokens as an extra parameter, e.g. `before:lemma:i:2`.
   - For grouping on context, `wordleft`/`wordright` have been deprecated.
 Use `before`/`after` with 1 token instead.
   - `context` is the new name for the `wordsaroundhit` parameter and supports more options (separate before/after, whole sentence, etc.)
+- Pages that list values for fields, tags, etc. now support the `limitvalues` parameter.
+This parameter defaults to `1000`, but can be set higher if you need really long value lists.
 - New endpoints were added for all operations on corpora, at `/corpora/CORPUSNAME/...` (for now alongside existing endpoints `/CORPUSNAME`).
-These endpoints are available in API v4 but only "speak" API v5 (see below).
+These endpoints are available in BlackLab v4 but only "speak" API v5 (see below).
 You should move to these endpoints for future compatibility.
 - A new endpoint `/parse-pattern` was added that allows you to parse a CorpusQL or JSON query structure pattern without actually executing the search.
 - A new endpoint `.../CORPUSNAME/relations` that will return all the spans ("inline tags") and relations indexed in the corpus.